-Comp ponent Description Connects a USB device, provides high-speed data transfer, and (for select products) charges small devices when the computer is on or in Sleep mode. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort $^{\text{TM}}$ output.
-NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small external device.
-(3) наті HDMI port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed High Definition Multimedia Interface (HDMI) device.
-(4) Battery light When AC power is connected: White: The battery charge is greater than 90%.
-Amber: The battery charge is from 0 to 90%.
+Component Description To remove a card: Press in on the card, and then remove it from the memor card reader.
+(2) ‡Β DisplayPortTM connector (select products only) Connects a DisplayPort device providing display output.
+(3) 4 USB Type-C [®] power connector and ThunderboltTM ports (2) with HP Sleep and Charge Connect an AC adapter that has a USB Type-C connector, supplying power to the computer and, if needed, charging the computer battery. - and - Connect a USB device, provides high-speed data transfer, and charges small devices (such as a smartphone), even when the computer is off.
+NOTE: Use a standard USB Type-C charging cable or cable adapter (purchased separately) when charging a small externa device. - and - Connect a display device that has a USB Type-C connector, providing DisplayPort output.
+NOTE: Your computer might also support a Thunderbolt docking station.
+(4) Ą Power connector Connects an AC adapter.
+(5) Battery light When AC power is connected: White: The battery charge is greater than 90 percent.
+Amber: The battery charge is from 0 to 90 percent.
 Off: The battery is not charging.
 When AC power is disconnected (battery not charging): Blinking amber: The battery has reached a low battery level.
-When the battery has reached a critical battery level the battery light begins blinking rapidly.
+When the battery has reached a critical battery leve the battery light begins blinking rapidly.
 Off: The battery is not charging.
-(5) Ą Power connector Connects an AC adapter.
+(6) наті HDMI port (select products only) Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed High Definition Multimedia Interface (HDMI) device.